wendyzv319/BotPDF/README.md

 To work with openai you need to add the variable `OPENAI_API_KEY` to a .env.
 Check your in the follow link [API key](https://beta.openai.com/account/api-keys) .

+## Contact Info

+For any questions or information you need about the project, you can send an email to: wendyzv.319@gmail.com